 Most commands serve as links between clients, which trigger requests and receiving objects, which handle them by performing some operations.

-It's easy to make various commands to follow common interface now that their primary method doesn't have any parameters.
+It is easy to make various commands to follow common interface now that their primary method does not have any parameters.
 Usually, a command interface has just one method that looks as

 execute().
 Once the common interface is created, you can make commands interchangeable in client code which used to be coupled to specific operations.

-After applying the Command pattern to our example with the text editor, you won't need tons of
+After applying the Command pattern to our example with the text editor, you will not need tons of

 You can arrange the code of context menus and hotkeys in a similar way.
 All of these classes will be delegating work to a single command object shared between them.

 Thus, command classes will become convenient middle layer between GUI and business logic classes.
-And that's only a fraction of all Command's benefits!
+And that is only a fraction of all Command's benefits!